Savage 110 BA: Magazine

-Savage utilized the Accuracy International detachable five-round, single stack box magazine for the 110 BA.
-This magazine box is utilized in their Accuracy International Arctic Warfare sniper rifle but not the same magazine used in the Accuracy International AWM (Arctic Warfare Magnum) model.
-Utilizing an already existing box magazine facilitates the availability of extra magazines for shooters of 110 BA.
+Savage utilized the Accuracy International detachable five-round, single-stack box magazine for the 110 BA.
+This magazine box is utilized in their Accuracy International Arctic Warfare sniper rifle, but it is not the same magazine used in the Accuracy International AWM (Arctic Warfare Magnum) model.
+Utilizing an already existing box magazine facilitates the availability of extra magazines for shooters with 110 BA.

 An important note on the 110 BA magazine is that it adheres to the .338 Lapua Magnum cartridges loaded to the C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) maximum allowed overall length of 93.50 mm (3.681 in).
 It actually accepts up to a 95.50 mm (3.760 in) overall length round, though most factory ammunition doesn’t exceed 3.600 inches.

-This is an important distinction because some rifles chambered in .338 Lapua Magnum such as the Accuracy International AWM does not adhere to CIP standard and thus does not function properly due to a lack of internal magazine length.
+This is an important distinction because some rifles chambered in .338 Lapua Magnum, such as the Accuracy International AWM, do not adhere to the CIP standard and thus do not function properly due to a lack of internal magazine length.
 The reason for this problem is that the AWSM bolt-action is not specifically designed for the fat and long .338 Lapua Magnum cartridge.
 Because of this, ammunition manufacturers produce .338 Lapua Magnum cartridges that are loaded short enough (≈ 91.44 mm / 3.600 in) to fit in the AWSM magazines.
 As long as .338 Lapua Magnum cartridges that will fit in the magazines are used, the AWSM rifles can be used as repeating rifles instead of single shot rifles.